-- (a) The physiology of reflexes, emphasizing those commonly studied clinically-Dr. King. - (b) The mechanism and control of respiration-Dr. Bernthal. - (c) Cardiac control-Dr. Garrey. - 24.
+- (a) The physiology of reflexes, emphasizing those commonly studied clinically-Dr. King. - (b) The mechanism and control of respiration-Dr. Bernthal. - 24.
 Research.-Facilities for research may be provided to adequately prepared students.
 Hours and credit by arrangement.
-Dr. Garrey, Dr. King and Dr. Bernthal.
+Dr. King and Dr. Bernthal.